See the latest updates and information regarding the COVID-19 pandemic, including

 - B.F.A.
 Design/Technology students shall prepare and lay out their updated portfolio,

-During the juries the faculty will individually record their comments on the applicable
+During the reviews the faculty will individually record their comments on the applicable

-jury matrices and send their finished copies to the B.F.A.
-Jury Coordinator within
+review matrices and send their finished copies to the B.F.A.
+Review Coordinator within

 three days.
 Areas of strengths and weaknesses in rehearsal, performance, academics,